efuzy/efuzy/docs/src/pages/layout/drawer.md

 <doc-example title="Mini-mode with click trigger" file="QDrawer/MiniClickEvent" />

 #### Slots
-By default, when in "mini" mode, Quasar CSS hides a few DOM elements to provide a neat narrow drawer.
+By default, when in "mini" mode, Efuzy CSS hides a few DOM elements to provide a neat narrow drawer.
 But there may certainly be use-cases where you need a deep tweak.
 You can use the "mini" Vue slot of QLayoutDrawer just for that.
 The content of this slot will replace your drawer's default content when in "mini" mode.

 <doc-example title="Mini-mode with slot" file="QDrawer/MiniSlot" />